facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 A Block extension is comprised of two parts: the `Block` object and the `BlocksExtension`.
 It should be noted that we do not use `markdown.Extension`, but `BlocksExtension` which is derived from it.
 This is done so we can abstract away the management of all the various registered `Block` extensions.
-It is important to note though that when using the `BlocksExtension` that we do not override the `extendMarkdown` method, but instead override `extendMarkdownBlocks`.
+It is important to note though that when using the `BlocksExtension` we do not override the `extendMarkdown` method, but instead override `extendMarkdownBlocks`.
 In all other respects, `BlocksExtension` is just like `markdown.Extension` and you can register traditional processors via the `md` object or register `Block` objects via the `block_mgr` object.